Quantum-classical study of charge transport in organic semiconductors with multiple low-frequency vibrational modes: Introduction

 A more microscopic route was proposed by Troisi and Orlandi \cite{Troisi_PRL2006}, who treated soft vibrational modes classically, while the electron dynamics was obtained from the time-dependent Schrödinger equation; the charge mobility was then obtained using linear-response theory.
 This seemingly straightforward approach to computing dc mobility was later questioned \cite{Fratini2016,Nematiaram_2020}, as long-time diffusion was thought to be unreliable due to the unphysical electron energy increase with propagation time—a well-known artifact of quantum–classical (QC) dynamics \cite{Parandekar_2005,Tully_2023}.
 This view has recently begun to shift \cite{Fetherolf_PRX2020,Runeson_2024,Mitric_Precursors_2025}.
 In particular, in Ref.~\cite{Mitric_Precursors_2025} we showed, using the one-dimensional Holstein model with a single phonon mode, that QC mobility agrees remarkably well with the fully quantum result.
 In the weak-to-intermediate coupling regime, the current–current correlation function was found to decay to zero before the electronic kinetic energy changed significantly, explaining the success of the QC approach.
 Within regimes where TL is expected to be accurate, QC and TL optical conductivities, $\mu(\omega)$, were in close agreement—except for the zero-frequency peak, present in the QC and fully quantum results, but absent in TL.
 Recent work has shown that when multiple phonon modes are included, this zero-frequency peak can be suppressed in the fully quantum solution, making the TL prediction for dc conductivity more accurate \cite{Jankovic_DEOM_2025}.
 However, it remains to establish the applicability of the QC approach to a more realistic case of the off-diagonal dynamic disorder and multiple vibrational modes.
 This is particularly important since one of the key questions that has emerged in a quest for the synthesis of high mobility OSCs is whether a single or multiple modes dictate charge transport \cite{Peluzo_2025,Schweicher_2019}.

-In this Letter, we assess the applicability of the QC method in the presence of multiple low-frequency phonon modes.
+In this work, we assess the applicability of the QC method in the presence of multiple low-frequency phonon modes.
 Using the Holstein model, we show that multiple phonon modes, within QC, can entirely suppress the zero-frequency peak in $\mu(\omega)$, thereby bringing the QC results into closer agreement with the TL prediction.
 We then turn to the 1D Peierls model with parameters relevant to rubrene at room temperature, where we find excellent agreement with state-of-the-art numerically “exact’’ hierarchical equations of motion calculations \cite{Jankovic_HEOMII_2025,Jankovic_DEOM_2025}.
+Analogously to the Holstein model, the zero-frequency peak \cite{Runeson_2024} gets also suppressed in the Peierls model with multiple low-frequency modes.
 These results demonstrate that the QC method offers a simple and computationally efficient framework for evaluating charge mobility with realistic phonon spectra, providing a promising route to simulations of charge transport in higher-dimensional and material-specific systems.